 Lake Marion SC: 173 square miles

-This dam has a power station that includes 21 turbines with the capacity of 10,235 megawatts.
+This dam has a power station that includes 21 turbines with the capacity of producing 10,235 megawatts of energy.
 It has an annual generation of approximately 47,000 gigawatts.

-In the deepest part of this lake it measures 600 feet deep.
-The majority of the lake lies in Egypt, but a section of the reservoir is also located in Sudan .
+The majority of the lake lies in Egypt, but a section of the reservoir is also located in Sudan.
 The Sudanese refer to the body of water as Lake Nubia.

-The Bratsk Reservoir was constructed in Russia on the Angara River in 1967.
-This enormous body of water covers over 2,110 square miles and is named after the nearby city of Bratsk.
+The Bratsk Reservoir was constructed in Russia, on the Angara River, in 1967.
+This enormous body of water covers more than 2,110 square miles and is named after the nearby city of Bratsk.

-There are bigger lakes by volume, as well as much larger naturally occurring lakes, but when it comes to man-made lakes and areas that they cover, these five take the top spot!
+There are, of course, bigger lakes by volume, as well as much larger naturally occurring lakes, but when it comes to man-made lakes and areas that they cover, these five take the top spots!